-Aim 1 (MnGr) - To encourage vitality and v vibrancy in 1 the community through managed growth of he ousing and b ousiness deve lopment s tha at re eflect local n ieeds.
+Aim 1 (MnGr) - To encourage vitality a and vibrancy in the community through

-IIIc managed growth of housing and business developments that reflect local needs.
+managed growth of housing and business developments that reflect local needs.

+managea greature or measuring and basiness

+Objective Related Policies

+Cojcotive 1 Clated I Olloles

 Objective Related Policies 1.
 To attract a range of ages and families to the parish through providing a mix of suitable housing types and sizes MnGr 1, MnGr 2, MnGr 3, MnGr 4, MnGr 5 2.
 To ensure the future housing stock allows for all forms of tenure: purchased, shared ownership, private and social rental MnGr 1, MnGr 2, MnGr 3, 3.
 To identify and promote potential development sites within the development boundaries and on appropriate brownfield sites.
 In the case of business developments limit them to existing designated sites unless they are home based.
 MnGr 5, MnGr 7, MnGr 8, MnGr 10.
 4. To discourage back garden developments unless in exceptional circumstances.
 MnGr 4, 5.
 To promote incremental rather than 'big bang' growth unless there are strategic gains to be made from a larger development.
 MnGr 5, MnGr 6, 6.
 To maintain the individuality of the parish rather than it becoming a dormitory suburb.
-MnGr 5, MnGr 6, MnGr 7, MnGr 11, RE 1, RE 2, BHN 1, BHN 5, Des 1 businesses with the existing community so as to promote contact, understanding and involvement.
-MnGr 6, MnGr 7, MnGr 8, Des 3, Trf 2 PCR 1 8.
+MnGr 5, MnGr 6, MnGr 7, MnGr 11, RE 1, RE 2, BHN 1, BHN 5, Des 1

+To integrate new housing and businesses with the existing community so as to promote contact, understanding and involvement.
+PCR 1 8.
 To ensure a balance is maintained between the size of the community and local businesses and the infrastructure necessary to support them.
-MnGr 5, MnGr 6, MnGr 8, MnGr 9, MnGr 12, Trf 1 PCR 1 To promote the establishment of technical and transport infrastructure that will attract and retain businesses in the parish.
-PCR 5, PCR 7 10 To encourage the use of the Blackmore site to generate local jobs.
+9. To promote the establishment of technical and transport infrastructure that will attract and retain businesses in the parish.
+PCR 5, PCR 7 10.
+To encourage the use of the Blackmore site to generate local jobs.
 MnGr 8, (see also SWDP 54)